MACBETH by Jo Nesbø

 There are a few Nesbø trademarks that I know I can count on in every book of his I read, whether an installment in the Harry Hole series or a standalone.
 I expect him to deliver a grim, gritty atmosphere; I expect him to write raw and complex characters; I expect him to wrap this all up in a sharp and masterful crime plot.
 It’s the Nesbø trifecta, and it’s what makes his books just so good—and it’s what makes MACBETH outstanding, too.

 MACBETH takes place against the backdrop of a run-down industrial town, a location as bleak as the fortunes of its residents.
 We know the original Macbeth takes place in Scotland, but in Nesbø's remake, the town is introduced to readers without any real geographic markers.
-This town could be anywhere: what matters to the story isn’t where the town is, but what political maneuvers and social tensions play out within it.
+What matters to the story isn’t where the town is, but what political maneuvers and social tensions play out within it.
+Unlike the Harry Hole books, which are tied so closely to Oslo, Norway, MACBETH seems to float free from the confines of one geographic place.
 The anonymity of the town central to this story is a brilliant move on the author’s part: not only can we now imagine this town as a location relevant to our own lives, but it does so much to bring the story into the twentieth century in a natural, seamless way.
-We’re not told to imagine 1970’s Scotland—we’re given a period of time, yes, but we're also given the freedom to build up our own idea of where exactly this town is.
-Laying this foundation in a way that has a bit of give to it makes the process of modernizing a classic infinitely more smooth and authentic.
+It's not drilled into readers' minds that this story is set in 1970's Scotland, though logically, that's where it must be—but instead, we’re given a bit of freedom to focus on what happens in this place, rather than where this place is.
 I’m sure no two readers of MACBETH will envision this town exactly the same way, but we will all come away from it with the same richly-developed sense of just what kind of place this is—and, more importantly, with what kind of people inhabit it.
 The town’s anonymity allows us, the readers, to place ourselves even more squarely inside the story, and imagine just how our own lives are mirrored in the lives of this town’s characters.
 It’s not always a pretty picture; in fact, I’d bet that’s exactly the point.
 It seems contradictory, but there’s such beauty in the picture Nesbø paints of this barren town; Nesbø is a technically beautiful writer, and his translator Don Bartlett is equally masterful—readers will soak up the vivid language used to describe the town’s filth and disrepair.
 There’s genuine beauty in the portrait Nesbø paints of this downtrodden city, and, as contradictory as it may seem, readers will luxuriate in the gloom and melancholy of it all.

 Revenge, love, guilt—themes that permeate Nesbø’s own works are perfectly reflected in Shakespeare’s Macbeth, and come together in Nesbø’s remake to pitch-perfect effect.